 - 1/2 tsp vanilla

-In a medium sized bowl combine flours, protein powder, baking powder and salt.
+In a medium sized bowl combine flours, protein powder, baking powder, baking soda and salt.

-Add flour mixture to the wet ingredients and mix until just combined.
+Add flour mixture to the wet ingredients and mix until well combined.

 Fill the prepared muffin tin, nearly filling each muffin to the top.
 This should make ~8 or so muffins, depending on the size of your muffin tin.

-Bake muffins at 400 for 18-20 minutes until golden brown and a toothpick inserted comes out clean.
+Bake muffins at 375 for 20-22 minutes until slightly golden brown and a toothpick inserted comes out clean.

 Allow to cool fully and enjoy!
 Store in an airtight container for up to 1 week or freeze for up to 2 months.